clangguth/autower/README.txt

    in the FS9\modules folder (same folder that autower.dll resides in.)

 Q: Can I re-use the configuration/data files between the DLL and the exe?
 A: Of course!
-Just pay attention to the loglevel when using the DLL...
+A handful of advanced settings only apply to one or the other, but they do not influence the actual functionality (and if you changed them, you did read the comments in the .ini, didn't you?)

 Q: Can I run the DLL and the executable at the same time?
 A: This means: Can I run the executable while the DLL is loaded in Flight